seraphim2022/MAS_learn_together/README.md

 Compatable with submod updater plugin

-Added Learning German greetings
+Added Learn German greetings and goodbyes

 How to install

-step 1 download this mod from github step 2 unzip step 3 open the Game folder step 4 drag and drop the Submods folder into the game folder done
+step 1 download this mod from github

+step 2 unzip
+step 3 open the Game folder

+step 4 drag and drop the Submods folder into the game folder done